Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-\paragraph{Typical Problems and Tricks in Learning-to-Optimize.} The literature contains a vast amount of approaches, tricks and problems about learning procedures for optimization algorithms.
-We only touch briefly upon the ones that are most relevant for the present work: Besides the actual optimizer, a typical design choice is that of the loss function.
-Here, either the final loss or a weighted sum of the losses incurred along the iterations is typically being used \citep{CCCHLWY2021}.
-This extends to choices about the computational graph, as one has to decide which gradients are computed during training.
-An assumption already made by \citet{Andrychowicz_Denil_Gomez_Hoffman_Pfau_Schaul_Shillingford_DeFreitas_2016} and widely adopted thereafter, is to neglect higher-order derivatives.
-Importantly, if the theoretical analysis is coherent with the computational graph, one is allowed to do whatever works here. \\ A major problem of many learned optimization algorithms, especially the ones based on recurrent neural networks, is their restriction to a certain number of iterations, that is, they cannot be trained for an arbitrary number of iterations due to instabilities, such as vanishing or exploding gradients, and memory bottlenecks.
-Further, often they do not generalize well to more iterations \citep{Andrychowicz_Denil_Gomez_Hoffman_Pfau_Schaul_Shillingford_DeFreitas_2016, Chen_Hoffman_Colmenarejo_Denil_Lillicrap_Botvinick_DeFreitas_2017, Lv_Jiang_Li_2018, CCCHLWY2021}.
-A typical way to mitigate this problem is to split the whole trajectory into smaller parts, for which the vanishing/exploding gradient phenomenon does not occur, which effectively also solves the memory problem.
-However, this often does not lead to fully satisfactory results either, such that other approaches have been proposed: \citet{Lv_Jiang_Li_2018} introduce random scaling of the coordinates and the addition of a convex function to the objective. \citet{Metz_Maheswaranathan_Nixon_Freeman_SohlDickstein} propose not to model the recurrent nature of optimization algorithms directly, and therefore to replace the recurrent neural network with a multilayer perceptron, to \say{smooth} the loss, and to dynamically use two unbiased gradient estimators instead of one.
-Doing so they manage to train algorithms that are faster in wall-clock time than standard ones like Adam. \citet{Wichrowska_Maheswaranathan_Hoffman_Colmenarejo_Denil_DeFreitas_SohlDickstein_2017} introduce a hierarchical RNN architecture consisting of three RNNs, and additionally draw the number of unrollings and the unrolling length from a heavy-tailed exponential distribution.
-While achieving the needed generalization, this approach is computationally costly and does not achieve the same wall-clock time as simple optimization algorithms. \citet{Chen_Zhang_Jingyang_Chang_Liu_Amini_Wang_2020} consider improved training techniques in general, and they introduce a progressive scheme that gradually increases the unrolling length, and an imitation learning approach by learning from analytic optimizers first. \textit{We will introduce a new loss function for training optimization algorithms, motivated by an intuitive theoretical argument.
-To our best knowledge, this loss function is new.
-Here, we will typically also ignore higher-order derivatives in the computational graph, as the algorithms performance is analyzed independently of this step in the learning procedure.
-Further, we found that a combination of many of the above mentioned approaches works well: 1) We use a single learned update based on MLPs and analytic algorithms instead of an RNN.
-2) We split the trajectory into subtrajectories and randomize its total length, however, in a different and new way, again motivated by theoretical considerations.
-3) We start the learning procedure with imitation learning to find an initialization that performs similar to analytic algorithms.}
+A major problem of many learned optimization algorithms, especially the ones based on recurrent neural networks (RNN), is their restriction to a certain number of iterations: They cannot be trained for an arbitrary number of iterations due to instabilities or memory bottlenecks.
+Further, often they do not generalize well to more iterations than they were trained for \citep{Andrychowicz_Denil_Gomez_Hoffman_Pfau_Schaul_Shillingford_DeFreitas_2016, Chen_Hoffman_Colmenarejo_Denil_Lillicrap_Botvinick_DeFreitas_2017, Lv_Jiang_Li_2018, CCCHLWY2021}.
+A typical way to mitigate this problem is to split the whole trajectory into smaller parts \citep{Andrychowicz_Denil_Gomez_Hoffman_Pfau_Schaul_Shillingford_DeFreitas_2016, Chen_Hoffman_Colmenarejo_Denil_Lillicrap_Botvinick_DeFreitas_2017, Metz_Maheswaranathan_Nixon_Freeman_SohlDickstein}.
+However, often this does not lead to fully satisfactory results either, such that other approaches have been proposed: To improve generalization, \citet{Lv_Jiang_Li_2018} introduce random scaling of the coordinates and the addition of a convex function to the objective. \citet{Wichrowska_Maheswaranathan_Hoffman_Colmenarejo_Denil_DeFreitas_SohlDickstein_2017} introduce a hierarchical RNN architecture, and additionally draw the number of unrollings and the unrolling length from a heavy-tailed exponential distribution.
+While achieving the needed generalization, this approach does not achieve the same wall-clock time as simple optimization algorithms. \citet{Metz_Maheswaranathan_Nixon_Freeman_SohlDickstein} replace the recurrent neural network with a multilayer perceptron (MLP), and they use two unbiased gradient estimators instead of one.
+Doing so they manage to train algorithms that are faster in wall-clock time than standard ones like Adam. \citet{Chen_Zhang_Jingyang_Chang_Liu_Amini_Wang_2020} consider training techniques in general, and introduce a progressive scheme that gradually increases the unrolling length, as well as an imitation learning approach to learn to mimic analytic optimizers. \\ Besides the optimizer, a crucial design choice in learning-to-optimize is that of the loss function.
+Typically, either the final loss or a weighted sum of the losses along the iterations is used \citep{CCCHLWY2021}. \textit{We introduce a new loss function for training optimization algorithms, motivated by an intuitive theoretical argument.
+Further, we use a single learned update based on MLPs instead of an RNN, and we split the trajectory into subtrajectories and randomize its total length, however, in a new way.}